 Detailed Process Flow to proceed with ticket purchase

-Trigger: a myLotto player has received an SMS notification message for the next Lotto draw.
+Trigger: a myLotto user has received an SMS notification message for the next Lotto draw.
 They type in a response that contains the word ‘yes’ (there may be different response formats such as YES, Yes, Yes thanks, etc) and then send this as a reply to the notification message.

 Process actions: